1996 Virginia Cavaliers football team

 The 1996 Virginia Cavaliers football team represented the University of Virginia as a member of the Atlantic Coast Conference (ACC) during the 1996 NCAA Division I-A football season.
 Led by 15th-year head coach George Welsh, the Cavaliers compiled an overall record of 7–5 with a mark of 5–3 in conference play, placing fourth in the ACC.
-Virginia was invited to the Carquest Bowl, where the Cavaliers defeated the Miami Hurricanes.
+Virginia was invited to the Carquest Bowl, where the Cavaliers were defeated by the Miami Hurricanes.
 The team played home games at Scott Stadium in Charlottesville, Virginia.